atlassian-archive/dataschool/dataschool/_chapters/data-governance/what-warehouse-to-use.md

 ![Logo for dbt](/assets/images/dbtLogo (1).png "dbt")

 Doing an ETL/ELT in the same place, such as if you are using Redshift for both your database and data warehouse, simplifies your process and keeps your data stack lean.
 This is desirable because you will have less environments and tools to manage and your data will be housed in one location.
-You can just do it without having to extract and load.
+You can do it without having to extract and load.
 Transform only! -->

 <!--